 One of the draws of Solana is its rich ecosystem of decentralized applications (dapps).
 Some notable ones include:

-- Raydium – An automated market maker (AMM) protocol similar to Ethereum’s Uniswap that allows users to swap assets against liquidity pools and generate yield for liquidity providers.
+- Raydium – An automated market maker (AMM) protocol similar to Ethereum’s Uniswap that allows users to swap assets against liquidity pools and generate rewards for liquidity providers.

 - Serum – A decentralized exchange (DEX) that uses a decentralized order book to make swapping digital assets as convenient as possible.
 It partners with other DeFi projects—like Raydium—to deepen platform liquidity and make trades more efficient.

 - Audius – A music streaming platform built for musicians to share music with listeners and earn more for their art than traditional streaming options.

 - Magic Eden – The most popular NFT marketplace built on Solana, allowing for the trade of NFT collections like the Degenerate Ape Academy or DeGods.

 SOL is used by validators who stake tokens to secure the network and by delegators who assign their tokens to validators.
 Each is rewarded with a share of new coins from block rewards for contributing to the network.

 Additionally, those who use the blockchain’s DeFi platforms, NFT marketplaces, decentralized exchanges, and other dapps will need SOL to pay for transaction fees.

 Just as Bitcoin has fractional denominations called Satoshis, partial SOLs are referred to as lamports—named after the American computer scientist Leslie Lamport, who is known for his work in distributed systems.
 A lamport has a value of 0.000000001 SOL.

 Solana’s initial supply of 500 million SOL was divided primarily into three proportions at launch: 38% to the community reserve fund managed by the foundation, 37% to early investors, and 25% divided between the foundation and development team.
 These coins were subject to a vesting schedule ending in January 2023.